RyotaRaven/NightandDay/README.md

 -a two-player mode where its split screend or something and each controls one of the characters in the different worlds in order to progress, would need a different kind of level design for this

--maybe a lever mechanic that opens doors that are on platforms only reachable by one character...thatd be nice in the one player mode as well

--walls for certain areas so you have to switch to enter or can be removed with lever